CoolFool/alioth/README.md

     2. Install Helm for deploying to Kubernetes (ref: https://helm.sh/docs/intro/install/#through-package-managers)

 ## Development
+  - Assuming the prerequisites are properly satified, run the following commands to get the Development environment up and running
+     1. Set up pyenv and poetry: `make deps`
+     2. Get the upstream services up and running: `make dev-services`
+     3. (Optional) Create a `.env` file for the environment variables that you want to override.
+All the supported environment variabled (OR) settings can be found in `app/settings.py`
+     4. To start the various services on local w/o docker use:
+          1. `make run-alioth` - Run alioth API with gunicorn
+          2. `make spawn-ingestion-celery-worker` - Spawn celery ingesetion worker
+          3. `make spawn-restore-celery-worker` - Spawn celery restoration worker
+          4. `make spawn-backup-celery-worker` - Spawn celery backup worker
+          5. `make spawn-celery-beat-worker` - Spawn celery beat worker
+     5. To build a docker image use:
+          1. Setup buildx instance for cross-platform images: `make setup-buildx`
+          2. Build docker image: `make build` (Optional: You can set the environment variables `AUTHOR` `APPLICATION` `VERSION` at runtime to change the image repo and version)
+     6. (Optional) To deploy Alioth on a k3d cluster with local image use: `make deploy-alioth-with-local-image`
+     7. (Optional) To restart Alioth services on kubernetes use: `make k3d-restart-deployments`

 ## Deploy

 - ### Kubernetes
-    Kubernetes is the recommended way to deploy alioth as it abstracts away and takes care of many issues involved in building a high-scalable system that can ingest data at a very fast rate.
+    Kubernetes is the recommended way to deploy Alioth as it abstracts away and takes care of many issues involved in building a high-scalable system that can ingest data at a very fast rate.

     Although **Alioth** can be deployed on any Kubernetes cluster for demo purposes we are going to use K3d locally.